Coloring ideas for Beaver

 Beavers are hardworking mammals known for building dams and lodges using branches, mud, and stones.
 They live near freshwater rivers and lakes in North America and parts of Europe and Asia.
 Beavers have thick fur to keep them warm, webbed feet for swimming, and strong teeth to cut wood.
 They can weigh up to 30 kilograms and grow more than a meter long, including their wide, flat tail.
 Beavers eat plants, bark, and twigs, and they shape their environment by slowing rivers and creating wetlands that help many other animals.
 Beavers are excellent swimmers and can hold their breath underwater for several minutes while carrying building materials in their mouths.

-How to say Beaver in different languages
+How to say Beaver in different languages?

 - English: Beaver